 DCR ratings may contain a slight bias.
 This occurs because the reference always appears first, and people know that the first sequence is the reference.

-7.3 Comparison Category Rating (CCR) Method
+7.3 Comparison Category Rating (CCR) Method; also known as the Double Stimulus Comparison Scale (DSCS); also known as Pair Compairson (PC)

 The Comparison Category Rating (CCR) method is a method where the test sequences are presented in pairs.
 Two versions of the same stimuli are presented in a randomized order (e.g., reference shown first 50% and second 50% of the time).
 CCR is a Double Stimulus method.
 CCR may be used to compare source video with impaired video, or to compare two different impairments.